AhmedImran007/eazy-addons-for-elementor/readme.txt

 == Screenshots ==

-1. Elements Fusion widgets in Elementor editor.
+1. Eazy Addons For Elementor widgets in Elementor editor.
 2. Countdown Timer widget preview.
 3. Testimonial and Service List widgets in action.